Create a new project

 Tips for building filtered knowledge bases

 - Verify your filtering.
-Open the logs panel while testing and look at the knowledge base query results.
-You should only see chunks tagged with the correct
+Monitor the logs panel while testing and click into the logs labelled

-user_type.
+[Agent] knowledge base search completed.
+You should only see chunks tagged with the correctuser_type.
 If you see mixed results, double-check your metadata tags on the data sources and the filter configuration in each playbook. - Combine chunking strategies for web content.
 Smart chunking splits pages into logical sections, FAQ optimization helps match varied user phrasing, and Remove HTML and noise cleans up web formatting.
 Together, they significantly improve retrieval quality for help center content.

 - Scale this pattern.
-You can add more user types (e.g.,
+You can add more user types (eg:

-user_type: restaurant_partner) by importing more content with new metadata values and creating additional playbooks with the corresponding filters. - Combine with runtime filtering.
-For even more dynamic control, you can use conversation variables in the metadata filter value field — so the filter updates automatically based on what the user says.
+user_type: restaurant_partner) by importing more content with new metadata values and creating additional playbooks with the corresponding filters.

 What’s next?